rackerlabs/support-how-to/content/cloud-servers/windows-low-memory-diagnostics.md

 ### Determining memory usage

-You can use the following PowerShell script to determine current memory usage:
+You can use the following PowerShell&reg; script to determine current memory usage:

     $ln="--------------------";
     $sp="       ";